William O'Neal (informant): Later life

 O'Neal's involvement in the raid was revealed in 1973, and he was relocated to California under the alias of William Hart via the Federal Witness Protection Program.
 He secretly returned to Chicago in 1984.

 On April 13, 1989, O'Neal was interviewed for the PBS documentary Eyes on the Prize II, about the civil rights movement in the 1960s.
 In the extensive interview, he described being recruited by the FBI to become an informant and provide information about Fred Hampton, chairman of the Chicago Black Panther Party.
 He gave details about his impressions and experiences working in the Black Panther Party, his relationship with FBI agent Roy Mitchell, and his feelings about his activities and his role.
 He denied having drugged Hampton the night before he was assassinated.
 O'Neal said, "I had no allegiance to the Panthers."

 In the early hours of January 15, 1990, after visiting with his uncle Ben Heard, O'Neal ran out of the apartment and into traffic on Interstate 290, where he was hit by a car, and killed; he was 40 years old.
 His death was ruled a suicide, though his wife said that it was accidental.
-Earlier in the evening, O'Neal had been drinking and attempted to jump out a second-story window, but Heard pulled him back inside.
+Earlier in the evening, O'Neal had been drinking and attempted to jump out of a second-story window, but Heard pulled him back inside.
 Heard said afterward that O'Neal had "cooperated with the FBI to reduce his own potential jail time, then got in way over his head and was forever tortured by the guilt", and that "he never thought it would come to all this."
 He said O'Neal had previously run out onto Interstate 290 in September 1989 and that he was hit by a vehicle and hospitalized.

 The episode featuring O'Neal's interview, "A Nation of Law?
 (1968–71)", was broadcast on February 19, 1990.

 In popular culture

-O'Neal and his betrayal of Hampton is explored in the film Judas and the Black Messiah (2021), where he is portrayed by LaKeith Stanfield.
+O'Neal and his betrayal of Hampton are explored in the film Judas and the Black Messiah (2021), where he is portrayed by LaKeith Stanfield.
 For their performances, both Stanfield and Daniel Kaluuya (who played Hampton) were nominated for the Academy Award for Best Supporting Actor, which Kaluuya won.